Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 • Shrimp: Use fresh, raw shrimp that’s peeled and deveined.

 • Cod: A pound of firm cod fillet prevents breakage in the soup.
-Cut into two-inch pieces.
+Halibut or tilapia can serve as substitutes.

 How to Make Cioppino

-This dish comes together very quickly once you get to the cooking stage, so it’s good to prepare and set out your ingredients before you start cooking.
+This heartwarming stew is a delicious meal that brings the essence of San Francisco’s culinary heritage right to your table.
+Once you get to the cooking stage, this dish comes together very quickly, so it’s good to prepare and set out your ingredients before you start.

 3. Add the Shellfish.
 Uncover the pot and add the clams and mussels; cover again, and cook for about 4 minutes, until the clams and mussels begin to open up.